dymensionxyz/dymension-connect/README.md

             // Add more custom style properties as needed }
     });
-- **`menuAlignChange`**: Alters the alignment of the widget's menu relative to the trigger element, enhancing layout consistency and visual harmony.
+- **`setMenuAlign`**: Alters the alignment of the widget's menu relative to the trigger element, enhancing layout consistency and visual harmony.
     ```javascript
-    sendMessage({ type: 'menuAlignChange', align: 'center' /* Or 'left', 'right' */ });
+    sendMessage({ type: 'setMenuAlign', align: 'center' /* Or 'left', 'right' */ });
     ```

 ### Step 4: Listen for Messages from the Widget